The Best Christmas Markets in Germany

 You’ll find more market stalls lining the Binnenalster, Hamburg’s artificial lake, as well as in the modern city center, and then along the canals and wharves of Speicherstadt and Hafen City.

 There you have it!
 The 15 best Christmas markets in Germany.
-What’s your favorite German Christmas market?
+What are your favorites?

 SHARE THIS ON PINTEREST